Net worth of BTS' RM: Looking at the rapper's earnings, investments and more

 RM’s luxury ride: The Audi RS 4

 While BTS’ RM doesn’t own a fleet of luxury automobiles, he sure has us impressed with his Audi RS model.
 It comes as the high-performance variant of the Audi A4 range and is equally great when it comes to functionality.
 Its athletic design, a twin-turbo V6 engine ensuring rapid performance and a classy silhouette makes it worth the splurge.
-As per reports, RM purchased the car for USD 80,000.
+As per reports, RM purchased the car for USD 80,000 (INR 6.5 crore approx.).

 RM’s fashion is a great blend of high-end designer pieces and uber-cool streetwear staples that create a unique look.
 Regarding luxury apparel, the artist owns a slew of expensive Patek Philippe and Rolex watches.
-One of the elegant timepieces RM has previously flaunted is the Patek Philippe Nautilus 5712R, which costs around USD 50,000.
+One of the elegant timepieces RM has previously flaunted is the Patek Philippe Nautilus 5712R, which costs around USD 50,000 (INR 40 lakh approx.).

 He also reportedly owns a Rolex Oyster Perpetual Day-Date 40.
-This is even more expensive, costing somewhere between USD 77,000 and USD 100,000.
+This is even more expensive, costing somewhere between USD 77,000 (INR 63 lakh approx.) and USD 100,000 (INR 81 lakh approx.).
 Even Jin has the same watch in a rose gold version as opposed to RM’s platinum silver model.

 Apart from watches, RM’s sneaker collection is what garners massive attention.
 Some of the statement shoes he has worn in the past include Nike Sacai IDV Waffle Varsity Blue, Nike Air Force 1 ’07, Nike Air Force 1 Low Mini Swoosh “FC Barcelona”, Nike NBA Air Force 1 Low “Statement Game” as well as the limited-edition Nike x Tiffany & Co.

 And now, with RM’s ambassadorship deal with Bottega Veneta, fans will see him sporting the brand’s latest launches.
-We’re in awe of the RM’s Andiamo bag from the brand, which easily costs between USD 4,100 to USD 7,900.
+We’re in awe of the RM’s Andiamo bag from the brand, which easily costs between USD 4,100 (INR 3.3 lakh approx.) to USD 7,900 (INR 6.4 lakh approx.).

 RM with the Andiamo bag from Bottega Veneta 💙